aphp/spark-etl/spark-meta/README.md

 The entry point of this App is the MetaSync Object, which needs at least 2 input arguments:

-- The path to the YAML configuration file
+- (required) The path to the YAML configuration file
-- The log level to apply to the spark context
+- (optional) The log level to apply to the spark context

 ##### configuration file
 The YAML configuration file give information about which database, which schemas to analyse and also which extraction